Bryan W. Wampler

 2026 Philip Pistilli Silver Veteran’s Medal

-The Truman Foundation is pleased to honor Brigadier General Bryan W. Wampler, U.S. Army (Retired) for more than 32 years of distinguished military services in commands across the United States and overseas.
-He is currently the Executive Director of the Frontier Museum of the U.S. Army Foundation where he leads the campaign to build and support a newly designed museum that will be located on Fort Leavenworth, Kansas.
+The Truman Foundation is pleased to honor Brigadier General Bryan W. Wampler, U.S. Army (Retired) for more than 32 years of distinguished military service.
+He is the Executive Director of the Frontier Museum of the U.S. Army Foundation where he leads the campaign to build and support a newly designed museum that will be located on Fort Leavenworth, Kansas.

-Growing up in Americus, Kansas in Lyon County, Bryan Wampler began his military career by enlisting as a combat engineer in 1983.
-He was commissioned a Second Lieutenant in the Army Corps of Engineers in 1985 through the Reserve Officers’ Training Corps program at Emporia State University where he received a bachelor of science degree.
-Throughout his career he continued his professional education, receiving degrees from the State University of New York, Baker University, and the Army War College.
+Growing up in Kansas, Bryan Wampler began his military career enlisting as a combat engineer in 1983.
+He was commissioned as a Second Lieutenant in 1985 through the Reserve Officers’ Training Corps program at Emporia State University where he received a Bachelor of Science degree.
+He continued his education receiving degrees from the State University of New York, Baker University, and the Army War College.

-His initial assignments included serving both as a combat engineer platoon leader and a tank platoon leader.
-He later served with the 1st Battalion, 635th Armor Regiment as a battalion scout platoon leader, an executive officer, and a tank company commander.
-Upon his promotion to Major, he transferred to the Field Artillery branch where he served as Headquarters Commandant and Fire Support Officer of the 35th Infantry Division.
-Brigadier General Wampler went on to serve as Assistant Fire Support Coordinator for the 35th Division Artillery and commanded both the 3rd Battalion, 123rd Field Artillery Regiment, and the 2nd Battalion, 129th Regiment (Regional Training Institute).
-He also held senior leadership roles in the 95th Division, including Chief of Staff.
-During this period he qualified as a Multifunctional Logistics Officer, enabling him to lead complex sustainment operations across diverse operational commands.
+Completing Armor Cavalry qualification, he served with the 1st Battalion, 635th Armor as a tank platoon leader, battalion scout platoon leader, executive officer, and tank company commander.
+Upon promotion to Major and a branch transfer to Field Artillery, he served as Headquarters Commandant and Fire Support Officer of the 35th Infantry Division.
+Assigned to the 130th Field Artillery Brigade, he served as the Operations Officer and S3, 1st Battalion, 127th Field Artillery.
+General Wampler went on to serve as Assistant Fire Support Coordinator, 35th Division Artillery.
+He then commanded both the 3rd Battalion, 123rd Field Artillery, and then the 2nd Battalion, 129th Regiment (Regional Training Institute).
+During this period, he qualified as a Multifunctional Logistician.
+Assigned to the 95th Division he served as the G4, Commander, 3rd Brigade, and Chief of Staff.

 Brigadier General Wampler retired from military service in 2015.
-His awards and decorations include the Legion of Merit with Oak Leaf cluster, the Bronze Star medal, the Meritorious Service medal with four Oak Leaf clusters, and the Army Commendation medal with four Oak Leaf clusters.
+His top awards and decorations include the Legion of Merit with Oak Leaf cluster, the Bronze Star medal, and the Meritorious Service medal with four Oak Leaf clusters.
+Permanent unit citations include the Joint Meritorious Unit Award, Meritorious Unit Commendation with Oak Leaf cluster, and the Superior Unit Award.
 He and his wife Jennifer live in Lenexa, Kansas.